 What Is The Process Of Freeze Drying Nopal Cactus (Prickly Pear)?

-The simple and digested answer is that we take the entire nopal cactus (prickly pear) fruit and we dehydrate it by removing the water through a process which is using freezing cold and not hot heat.
+The simple and digested answer is that we take the entire nopal cactus (prickly pear) fruit and we dehydrate it by removing the water through a process of using freezing cold and not hot heat.
 We use freezing cold as it does not destroy any of the medicinal or therapeutic properties of the nopal cactus (prickly pear).

 Think of it like this: When dehydrating a banana, the heat removes the water from the fruit.
 In the end, you still have a banana but without the water you now have banana chips and that is exactly what our nopal cactus (prickly pear) is.
 We remove the water using freezing temperatures which retains all the therapeutic and medicinal properties of the nopal cactus (prickly pear).(24), 25)

 Eating the whole fruit will always provide you better medicinal or therapeutic health properties than eating a diluted extract or concentrate.
 It just makes sense to buy from us at Natural Home Cures to ensure you consume the highest quality nopal cactus (prickly pear) that this is exactly what you should be paying for and that is exactly what you receive with our Freeze Dried Nopal Powder Capsules.

 “How Much Does Your Freeze Dried, High Altitude, Nopal Cactus (Prickly Pear) Cost In Relation To That Of The Nopal Cactus (Prickly Pear) Juice?”